argentum047101/qwen_finetune/README.md

 1. Prompt engineering with base models
 2. Train a LoRA model on the full image dataset
 3. Experiment with varying watermark patterns
-4. Start with a larger model for zero-shot predictions,
+4. Start with a larger model for zero-shot predictions
 5. LoRA training with larger model
+6. Add metric components for better evaluation